Dominated Pesin theory: convex sum of hyperbolic measures: -dominated Pesin theory

-We will use the following slightly strengthened version of the statement of~\cite[Proposition 1.4]{Cro:11} which is contained in its proof in~\cite{Cro:11}.
+We will finally formulate the following slightly strengthened version of~\cite[Proposition 1.4]{Cro:11} (and of Proposition~\ref{pro:ABapprox}) which is contained in its proof in~\cite{Cro:11}.
 This is an ersatz to Katok's horseshoe construction (see~\cite[Supplement S.5]{KatHas:95}) in the $C^1$ dominated setting.

-\begin{proposition} Let $f$ be a $C^1$ diffeomorphism, $\Lambda$ a compact invariant set with a dominated splitting $E\oplus_{_<}F$, and $\mu$ an ergodic invariant hyperbolic probability measure supported in $\Lambda$ and of $s$-index $\dim E$.